-UW Health's Sports Medicine doctors in Madison, Wisconsin, treat a wide range of common athletic injuries, including compartment syndrome, or a lack of oxygen caused by increased pressure in the calves.
+UW Health's Sports Medicine doctors treat a wide range of common athletic injuries, including compartment syndrome, or a lack of oxygen caused by increased pressure in the calves.

 Compartment syndrome can occur in many areas of the body, but the most common location is in the calf.
 The lower leg is divided into four compartments - anterior, lateral, posterior and deep posterior.
 Compartment syndrome is caused by increased pressure within one, two or all the compartments of the lower leg.
 The increased pressure within the lower leg compresses against very important structures including nerves, arteries and veins.

 The compression results in a lack of blood flow to the lower leg and a decrease in the amount of oxygen delivered to the muscles (ischemia).
 The diagnosis of compartment syndrome is primarily based on clinical symptoms.
 There is also a diagnostic test to measure the “pressures” of the compartments of the lower extremity.

 Two Types of Compartment Syndrome

 - Acute Compartment Syndrome (ACS): ACS is typically caused by blunt trauma that causes immediate swelling and pain to the lower leg.
 This causes the pressures in your lower leg to increase rapidly causing pressure on your nerves, arteries and veins.
 This is a medical emergency.

 - Chronic Compartment Syndrome (CCS): CCS is usually associated with pain during exercise.
 It is also caused by rapidly increasing pressures in your lower leg.
 This increased pressure occurs during activity and resolves when the activity stops.

 Signs and Symptoms of Acute Compartment Syndrome